Living with POTS: Finding Treatment That Supports You

 - Will I have enough energy to shower and make a meal today?

-- How do I explain to my boss — again — why I need to sit down right now?
+- How do I explain to my boss again why I need to sit down right now?

 And beneath the physical symptoms, there’s something even more depleting: the emotional toll of not being believed.

-Especially for teenagers and young women, who are most commonly affected by POTS, symptoms are often dismissed or misdiagnosed as anxiety or stress.² Pediatric patients are frequently described as high-achieving, healthy adolescents who fall suddenly ill after an infection or growth spurt — and don’t bounce back the way others do.¹ These are the “ideal kids” who suddenly struggle to get out of bed, attend school, or even walk across a room without getting dizzy.
+Especially for teenagers and young women, who are most commonly affected by POTS, symptoms are often dismissed or misdiagnosed as anxiety or stress.2 Pediatric patients are frequently described as high-achieving, healthy adolescents who become ill after an infection or growth spurt and don’t bounce back the way others do.1 These are the “ideal kids” who suddenly struggle to get out of bed, attend school, or even walk across a room without getting dizzy.

-It’s not just inconvenient.
-It’s invisible, life-altering, and sometimes deeply isolating.
-While estimates vary, it’s believed that 1 to 3 million people in the United States may be living with POTS, many without a proper diagnosis.³
+POTS is often invisible to others, but its impact can be life-altering.
+While estimates vary, it’s believed that 1 to 3 million people in the United States may be living with POTS, many without a proper diagnosis.3 The condition is still widely underrecognized, even among physicians, and delays in diagnosis can add to the burden patients carry.3

 What Is POTS, and Why Does It Affect So Many Areas of Life?